 Join our international guest artists and local community leaders for three exciting panels that discuss the festival’s themes from the perspective of literature, local traditions and history, and social change.
 The Access Through the Arts forums are a meeting place between our guest artists, local leaders, and you, the audience.

 The three panels will take place on three different days and are by donation to attend.
+All panels will take place at 118 Elliot.

 All conversations will be live streamed through Howlround.